-My goals for children's learning is for them to become independent, self-confident, and enthusiastic learners for life, developing strong self-esteem and positive attitudes toward exploration and learning so they're not afraid to try out new ideas or make mistakes.
+My goal is for children to grow into independent, self-confident, and enthusiastic life-long learners, developing strong self-esteem and positive attitudes toward exploration and learning so they're not afraid to try out new ideas or make mistakes.

 Despite the recent "push-down" of academics to younger and younger children, studies show that play is the best way for children to learn.

-The play-based Creative Curriculum system is considered "best practice" in the field of early childhood care and education.
-It aligns closely with Wisconsin Model Early Learning Standards (WMELS), which address all the domains of a child's learning and development from birth to first grade, and corresponds with the Wisconsin Model Academic Standards, and the Common Core.
+The Creative Curriculum system is considered "best practice" in the field of early childhood care and education.
+It corresponds with the Wisconsin Model Academic Standards, and the Common Core, and is closely aligned with Wisconsin Model Early Learning Standards (WMELS), which address all the domains of a child's learning and development from birth to school age.

 In addition to play, our curriculum is nature-based.
 This means that nature is at the heart of almost everything we do.
 An intentional focus on nature both outdoors and indoors helps connect children to the natural world.